 &lt;sup>4 The basic structure doctrine is borrowed from German Constitutional law.
 Professor Dietrich Conrad of South Asia Institute of the University of Heidelberg, Germany had delivered a lecture on "Implied Limitation of the Amending Power" in the Faculty of Law, Banaras Hindu University, in February 1965.
 The Supreme Court hesitated to accept this doctrine in "I.C.Golaknath v.
 State of Punjab" (1967).
-Later the Court adopted it by a as the "doctrine of constitutional identity", holds that there are certain systematic and structural principles such as the democratic form of government, republican form of government, federalism, equality, freedom, secularism, independence of the judiciary, power of judicial review and so on that form the core or the essence of the Constitution and give it a particular 'identity'.
+Later the Court adopted it by a wafer-thin margin of 7 to 6 in "Kesavananda Bharati v.
+State of Kerala" (1973).
+As Justice H.R.Khanna put it, "The word 'amendment' postulates that the old Constitution survives without loss of its identity despite the changes, and continues even though it has been subjected to alterations.
+As a result of the amendment, the old Constitution cannot be destroyed or done away with; it is retained though in the amended form."
+The basic structure doctrine was reaffirmed in a series of subsequent judgments of the Supreme Court.
+It ensured a system of checks and balances between Parliament and Judiciary - while conceding to Parliament the power to amend the Constitution to a large extent, the are certain systematic and structural principles such as the democratic form of government, republican form of government, federalism, equality, freedom, secularism, independence of the judiciary, power of judicial review and so on that form the core or the essence of the Constitution and give it a particular 'identity'.
 They are beyond the words of any particular Article, and underpin and connect several related Articles of the Constitution.
 They are part of the Constitutional law even if they are not expressly stated in the form of rules.
 They are beyond the amending power of the Parliament because amending them would amount to destroying the very identity of the Constitution.